Skip to Main Content

 • As a back-up if you were unable to attend a class

-As mentioned, classroom capture is not intended as a replacement for attending the session.
+As mentioned, recordings are not intended as a replacement for attending the session.
 Remember that not all sessions will be recorded, and your tutor may pause the recording, so by not attending you will be missing out on vital interactions which deepen your learning.
 However, you might find that occasionally you are unable to attend a class due to ill health, for example.
 In this case you could use the recording to supplement your reading and class materials.

 In this instance, you should watch the video as if you attended.
 Prepare in advance, as you would for a session by doing the recommended reading and ensure you have the slides to hand (if they are provided).
 You should decide in advance how you would like to make notes (online within the slides or by hand).
 Try not to pause the video and remember you need to take down key ideas not every word your tutor says.